Fraud Risk Propagation Through Account Networks¶

 With Uni¶

-The notebook defines backward risk propagation through transfer edges: risk flows from flagged accounts to their counterparties, decaying with each hop.
-Accounts with no path to any flagged entity are explicitly isolated as clean using negation — not just unscored, but provably uninvolved.
-Every risk score carries a derivation trace showing the exact chain of transfers that produced it.
-The entire model is 12 declarative rules covering propagation, decay, clean-account isolation, and threshold classification.
+The notebook defines backward risk propagation through transfer edges: an account that transfers to a flagged or already-risky account becomes risky too, transitively along the chain.
+Accounts with no path to any flagged entity are explicitly isolated as clean using negation — not just unflagged, but provably uninvolved.
+The entire model is a handful of declarative rules covering seed flagging, transitive propagation, and clean-account isolation.

 What You'll See¶

-- Risk-scored accounts across the full transaction network, not just direct counterparties
+- Risky accounts identified across the full transaction network, not just direct counterparties

 - A clean account whitelist — accounts provably isolated from flagged entities, reducing false freezes